- Biological Inventions

 According to the court, the application of the exhaustion has been limited so that the patentee retains an undiminished right to prohibit others from making the thing his patent protects.

-If the purchaser is allowed to make copies of patented article then what would patentee be left with?
+If the purchaser is allowed to make copies of the patented articles then what would the patentee be left with?
 This would imply that the patent would effectively protect the invention for just a single sale!

 Following J. E. M. Ag Supply, Inc. v.
-Pioneer Hi-Bred Int’l, Inc. the court stated that seeds and plants are patentable and Plant Variety Protection Act does not repeal the Patent Act’s coverage.
+Pioneer Hi-Bred Int’l, Inc the court stated that seeds and plants are patentable and the Plant Variety Protection Act does not repeal the Patent Act’s coverage.

-Second argument was also rejected by the court saying that Mr Bowman was not passively watching the seeds growing; he was the one who harvested crop eight times.
+The second argument was also rejected by the court saying that Mr. Bowman was not passively watching the seeds growing; he was the one who harvested crop eight times.
 He devised and executed a novel way to harvest crops from Roundup Ready seeds without paying the usual premium.

-The court held that the Mr Bowman, by making replicas of patented seeds of Monsanto, has deprived the company of its reward which patent law provides and patent exhaustion provides no heaven or such conduct.
+The court held that Mr. Bowman, by making replicas of patented seeds of Monsanto, has deprived the company of its reward which patent law provides and patent exhaustion provides no heaven or such conduct.

 The judgment of the Court is totally on the line of patent law and I agree with the reasoning of the court.

 These exceptions ensure that the rights granted are not used prejudicially to the interest of the public.
-Doctrine of patent exhaustion is one of these exceptions which allow the purchaser to use the purchased article in any manner, but this exception has its own boundaries that the use should not be prejudicial to the interest of the patent owner.
+The doctrine of patent exhaustion is one of these exceptions which allows the purchaser to use the purchased article in any manner, but this exception has its own boundaries that the user should not be prejudicial to the interest of the patent owner.